 Brewerytown experienced extreme growth until the Prohibition era of the 1920s.
 When Prohibition was repealed in 1933, none of the early breweries were able to reopen.
 Brewerytown, however, remained a neighborhood full of factories and industry.

 Two major social trends mirrored in many Northern cities also affected Brewerytown; the Great Migration of Southern Blacks and the suburbanization of white residents.
 As population demographics shifted, the size of the overall population began to dwindle.
 At the beginning of the 1980s, the industry that once was the backbone of the community disappeared, and so did the jobs.
-Brewerytown transformed from a booming working class neighborhood to a more distressed area, marked by low unemployment, crime and drugs.
+Brewerytown transformed from a booming working class neighborhood to a more distressed area, marked by low employment, crime and drugs.
 Additionally, Girard Avenue, which was once a bustling commercial corridor, saw its retail density dissipate.

 Currently Brewerytown is in the process of change.
 Though recent real estate growth has slowed, the community continues to repopulate and diversify.
 Between 1999 and 2006, over 200 new homes were developed in Brewerytown, as well as a technology and community center.
 The western portion of Girard Avenue is seeing a resurgence of businesses.
 Its proximity to Center City, the Philadelphia Zoo and the Philadelphia Art Museum makes it very desirable to renters and buyers.
 The prevalence of vacant land in the community provides opportunity for development of additional housing.